How does Aula compare to Moodle, Canvas, or other VLEs I am used to?

 Traditional VLEs like Moodle, Canvas, or Blackboard are designed with a content-first approach and used to simply deliver content to students.
 You probably already think of the VLE as a digital filing cabinet or content repository where you upload module materials—but these platforms lack functionality for students to engage with the content and/or interact with one another and the teaching staff.

 In contrast, Aula feels like a great class with an engaged learning community.
 Learning happens within Aula as students ask questions, share resources, interact, and reach out to educators.
-Thanks to our learning design process, every educator is given the tools to create a learning experience that is as much about academic challenge as it is about meaningful connection.
+In Aula, every educator is given the tools to create a learning experience that is as much about academic challenge as it is about meaningful connection.

 What do other educators think of this experience?